rsvr76/Prism/README.md

-# Unfold
+# Prism

-> Turn code into understanding.
+> See your code from every angle.

-Unfold takes a student's own Python implementation of a data structure or algorithm, runs it for real, and unfolds the execution step by step — variables, pointers, and structures changing in sync with the code — with an AI tutor that explains what happened, grounded in the actual execution trace.
+Prism takes a student's own Python implementation of a data structure or algorithm, runs it for real, and unfolds the execution step by step — variables, pointers, and structures changing in sync with the code — with an AI tutor that explains what happened, grounded in the actual execution trace.

 Built for the [SPEED August AI Challenge](https://august-ai-challenge-31059.devpost.com/) (Devpost)